LukeMason33/Rotten-Tomatillos/README.md

 This project was designed and implemented by [Luke Mason](https://github.com/LukeMason33) and [Jeff Kersting](https://github.com/JeffKersting)

 ## Usage
-The Rotten Tomatillos website is a site that allows users to browse a range of 40 different movies (all movies that are included in the given API) where each movie has it's own specific details.
+Rotten Tomatillos is a website that allows users to browse a range of 40 different movies (all movies that are included in the given API), where each movie has it's own specific details.
 Users are able to view a movie's overall rating, summary, revenue, budget, runtime, as well as watch the official trailers for them which are pulled from YouTube.

 Initially, when a user visits the site, they will be prompted to the main dashboard.
 No login necessary for this app!